Sampling and search strategies for zap Cash

 We recommend judging at least 100 pairs right after the first AI-run.
 In the beginning, it is advisable to evaluate a very heterogeneous sample.
 To do so, you should stick to the following strategy.

 You should always go through top pairs initially and after each AI-run.
 Switch to the next strategy when you do not find any more duplicate payments.

 Rank 1 is the most likely.

 All document pairs are clustered in up to n different buckets.
 The number of clusters depends on the size and complexity of the data-set.
 Usually, there are at least 5 to 20 different clusters.
 Filter on each cluster and investigate at least a couple of pairs before the first AI-run.
 This ensures that a wide range of data is considered by the AI.

 Note that a cluster may be empty and filtering can give you an empty list!

 zap cash calculates for each document pair how it differs from other pairs.
 Consider sorting by the Outlier rank to find the most curious cases.
-This technique is particularly good that the AI can better assess exceptions.
+This technique is particularly good so that the AI can assess better exceptions.

 Outlier rank 1 is the most unusual pair.

 After using the starter strategies, you may dig in more in-depth with the following techniques.